 For a comprehensive search of all digitized material in the LBI art, archival, and library collections, please consult DigiBaeck.
 To search all LBI holdings, including the many published works in our library collection that have not been digitized, search the Online Catalog of the Leo Baeck Institute.

-More information about art at the Leo Baeck Institute:
+To learn more about art at the Leo Baeck Institute, please visit: